Emily Tsingou

-Emily Tsingou (born 1968, Athens, Greece) is a private art dealer and adviser who lives in London, England.
+Emily Tsingou (born 1968, Athens, Greece) is a private collection’s curator and adviser who lives in London, England.
 She is the former proprietor of Emily Tsingou Gallery which was open 1998 through 2007.

 Career

 Tsingou completed a Masters (MA) in Art History at the Courtauld Institute of Art.
 After opening in 1998, Emily Tsingou Gallery established a reputation as a contemporary fine arts gallery, presenting a series of contemporary art exhibitions between 1998 and 2007, in London, England.
 The gallery's programme, which was selected by Tsingou, introduced the work of certain internationally recognised contemporary artists to the London art scene, including Karen Kilimnik and Jim Shaw (artist), through both solo and group shows.

-After a decade of exhibitions at the gallery, Tsingou chose to concentrate solely on advising a select number of collectors and founded Emily Tsingou Fine Art.
+After a decade of exhibitions at the gallery, Tsingou chose to concentrate solely on curating a select number of collectors and founded Emily Tsingou Fine Art.
 The agency represents both individuals and foundations, including Miel de Botton’s Berrydown Foundation and The Museum Partnership Collection, a lending library of around 100 large-scale artworks by artists including John Baldessari and Theaster Gates.
 Tsingou is often cited in this capacity, commenting on contemporary art world news and trends, such as artist-gallery relations and the global art fair landscape, for publications including the Financial Times, The Art Newspaper, CNN and Vanity Fair.
 In 2014, Tsingou worked as the coordinator for the Museum Partnership Collection.
 Tsingou has chaired talks at events such as “20/20 Vision” at Phillips Auction House, organised by the Association of Women in the Arts.

 Tsingou is an advocate for the London public arts community, supporting institutions including Tate and the Michael Clark Company as a patron, and sitting on the board of trustees for The Showroom, a contemporary art space focused on collaborative approaches to cultural production.

-Personal life

-Tsingou is married to the writer and photographer Henry Bond.